michal-wrzosek/challenge-api/README.md

   - filters avgMedicarePayments column
 - state: string (ISO 3166-2 Code like "DC")
   - filters state column

+Projection query params:
+- project: string
+  - one of:
+    - providerId
+    - name
+    - street
+    - city
+    - state
+    - zipcode
+    - hospitalReferralRegionDesc
+    - totalDischarges
+    - avgCoveredCharges
+    - avgTotalPayments
+    - avgMedicarePayments
+    - drgDefinition
+  - when using this param you can control which field should be returned
+  - you can project multiple columns like this:
+    - /api/v1/providers?project=name&project=street
+    - this will return only "_id", "name" and "street" fields
+  - "_id" field will always be returned

 Pagination query params:
 - page: number (positive integer to select current page)